Making this sour cream chocolate cake recipe from scratch will give you a simple, no-fuss dessert that’s moist and decadent.

 What Does Sour Cream Do in Baking?

 Homemade chocolate cake made with sour cream is moist and flavorful.
 While the addition of sour cream may seem a little strange at first, it’s for a good reason.
+Sour cream in baking is going to be your new secret weapon!

 Sour cream helps to give moisture to baked goods, thanks in part to its high fat content as well as the acid it contains, which both help to shorten and tenderize strands of gluten.
 It lends more moisture than plain milk would.